adwolfe/iMAT-WPS/README.md

 <img src="figures/hypothesis_cartoon.png" width="600"/>

+We first performed proof-of-concept of these two novel hypotheses by case studies and then developed iMAT-WPS algorithm to systematically use these hypotheses to integrate WPS data with metabolic network model for flux prediction.
+The iMAT-WPS algorithm can be summarized in the figure below:

 <img src="figures/algorithm_cartoon.png" width="600"/>

-For further reading about CR model, please refer to our paper:
+For further reading about iMAT-WPS and insights it reveals on flux wiring in _C. elegans_, please refer to our paper:
 [Title and authors](https://bioRxiv_link)